*This is a longer piece, maybe the opening chapter to something I’m working on. Please excuse typo’s and errors.

 Anyway, I nodded at our opponents, only the steam of our breaths lingering between us.
 Moose rolled his massive neck, like he always did.
 But the Briggs guys didn’t look at all intimidated by our neck rolls, our perfect record, our unflinching faces.
 Two of them stood straight, heads cocked and smirking, like they’d told a joke on the way out and couldn’t get it together.
 Fine, I was thinking, let them joke.
 I wanted them unfocused, undisciplined, unprepared.
 But mostly I was wondering how this 4-4 team was so confident.

 Only one of them wasn’t laughing.
 Jaylen Calloway, a guy I knew but didn’t know.
 Jaylen and I were connected at the hip as far as our local paper was concerned.
 Had been since we were both named all-conference our sophomore years.
 Had been since we led our respective teams in tackles.
-Had been since we both committed to Virginia Tech.
+Had been since we both committed to in-state schools.

-Jaylen was as fast they came, quick too.
+Jaylen was as fast they came.
+Quick, strong, you name it.
 Coach Campbell didn’t have to warn us about JC.

 The ref went on about the toss as we stood facing off, glaring at each other, our families and neighbors and crazy aunts and uncles and cousins cheering like lunatics behind our backs.
 It was like we were locked into some deal whether we wanted it or not.

 We won the toss, I think.
 I mean, none of it matters now.
 I remember our side had the cowbells going, doing that rebel yell thing.
 Most of our fans wore hunting jackets and camouflage, bright orange stocking caps dotting the crowd.
 They’d arrived in a convoy of pickup trucks, some with hunting dog cages in blood stained beds from all the deer they’d skinned and let drip off the tailgate.
 All were plastered in mud around the fenders.
 TRUMP/PENCE stickers slapped on bumpers.
-Confederate flags stuck to rear windows with gun racks, hoisted on truck beds, worn proudly on shirts of those just hoping someone would call them out on it.
+Confederate flags stuck to rear windows or mounted to truck beds, worn proudly on shirts of those just hoping someone would call them out on it.

 “Do the damn thing.”